Polymorphism via dispatch¶

 names).
 [1] The key is a compound object in this case, a list of two types

 (which could be symbols).
-We can now define methods for concatenating
+We can generalize this for N arguments.

 (λ (n1 n2)